The affinely invariant distance correlation: Introduction

 A crucial property of the distance correlation is that it is invariant under transformations of the form

-where $a_1 \in \R^p$ and $a_2 \in \R^q$, $b_1$ and $b_2$ are nonzero real numbers, and the matrices $C_1 \in \R^{p \times p}$ and $C_2 \in \R^{q \times q}$ are orthogonal.
-However, the distance correlation fails to be invariant under the group of all invertible affine transformations of $(X,Y)$, which led Sz\'ekely, et al.~(2007, pp.~2784--2785) and Sz\'ekely and Rizzo (2009, pp.~1252--1253) to propose an affinely invariant sample version of the distance correlation.
+where $a_1 \in\R^p$ and $a_2 \in\R^q$, $b_1$ and $b_2$ are nonzero real numbers, and the matrices $C_1 \in\R^{p \times p}$ and $C_2 \in\R^{q \times q}$ are orthogonal.
+However, the distance correlation fails to be invariant under the group of all invertible affine transformations of $(X,Y)$, which led Sz\'ekely \textit{et al.} \cite{SzeRizBak07}, pages 2784--2785, and Sz\'ekely and Rizzo \cite{SzeRiz09}, pages 1252--1253, to propose an affinely invariant sample version of the distance correlation.